(Updated: June 7, 2022)

 - 4 – 24 Hours – $18

-- Guests staying at Caesars Palace – Free
+Weekend (Fri – Sun) Self-Park at Caesars Palace

 Given how much is on offer inside the sprawling casino-hotel, it’s unlikely you’ll be in and out within an hour, unless perhaps you’re picking someone up or dropping something off, for example.
 If that’s the case, you can take advantage of the one-hour free parking for visitors.

-The rates may seem steep, but they are in line with those of most casinos and hotels within Las Vegas, though Caesars’ are some of the most expensive.
+The rates may seem steep, but they are in line with those of most casinos and hotels within Las Vegas, though Caesars’ are on the higher end.

 Self-Parking Garage at Caesars Palace, Las Vegas